minagergis/wtd/README.md

 ## 🆘 Support

-For issues, questions, or feature requests, contact your QA team lead.
+For issues, questions, or feature requests, contact The Monz 😎👌🔥.

 **Happy Diffing! 🎉**